CP1401/Practicals/prac_07/README.md

 ```

 For each program, write what you found to be the **problem** (not the solution) in the provided section
-of `debugging,py`, then write the fixed, working, code (solution) in the section below that.
+of `debugging,py`, then write the fixed, working, code (solution) in the section **below** that.
+Do not change the provided code, but rather, write new code below that solves the problem.

 ```
 # Problem(s) for program 1: